Updated on September 14, 2019

 Compliance with regulations

-This product meets the Lightning Global Quality Standards for Solar Home System Kits.
+This product meets the Lighting Global Quality Standards for Solar Home System Kits.
 It was valid until the 31st of January in 2018.
 Since this product is discontinued there is no information about the renew on this permit.

 Other Information